birros/birros.github.io/README.md

 # Personnal website

-This website is made with the static website generator [Hugo].
+This website is made with the static website generator [VuePress].

 ## Build & deploy